 How to create a bullet bar chart

 The bullet bar or bullet graph is one of the very few "new" chart types which were not invented already a long time ago.
-Its creator is data visualization expert and book author Stephen Few, who devised the concept in 2005.
+Its creator is a data visualization expert and book author Stephen Few, who devised the concept in 2005.
 Though the bullet bar provides more information than a bar chart, it needs the same amount of space.
-It's easy to read and provides a quick visual comparison, even for people who've never seen this chart type before.
+It is easy to read and provides a quick visual comparison, even for people who've never seen this chart type before.

 The bullet chart is great to show how and if something achieved its goal: revenue, racing results etc. If you have a story of the (numerous) examples where targets have been missed, this is the chart to use.
 Think of large public building projects and how they failed to be on time and on the budget: